Yorkshire: 1500s–1900s: Industry

-1500-1600s: Explorative growth
+1500–1600s: Explorative growth

 In the 16th and 17th centuries Leeds and other wool-industry-centred towns continued to grow, along with Huddersfield, Hull and Sheffield, while coal mining first came into prominence in the West Riding of Yorkshire.
 The wool textile industry, which had previously been a cottage industry, centred on the old market towns moved to the West Riding where entrepreneurs were building mills that took advantage of water power gained by harnessing the rivers and streams flowing from the Pennines.
 The developing textile industry helped Wakefield and Halifax grow.

 1800s: Victorian revolution

 These tunnels were built in the 1800s to channel the River Aire under Leeds railway station.

 The 19th century saw Yorkshire's continued growth, with the population growing and the Industrial Revolution continuing with prominent industries in coal, textile and steel (especially in Sheffield, Rotherham and Middlesbrough).
-However, despite the booming industry, living conditions declined in the industrial towns due to overcrowding.
-This saw bouts of cholera in both 1832 and 1848.
+However, the booming industry led to living conditions of many locals to decline, new problems to arise such as overcrowding.
+The area saw bouts of cholera in both 1832 and 1848.
 However, advances were made by the end of the century with the introduction of modern sewers and water supplies.
 Several Yorkshire railway networks were introduced as railways spread across the country to reach remote areas.

 The LNER Class A4 4468 Mallard built in Doncaster is the current confirmed record holder as the fastest steam locomotive at 203 km/h on 3 July 1938.

 Canals and turnpike roads were introduced in the late 18th century.
 In the following century the spa towns of Harrogate and Scarborough flourished, due to people believing mineral water had curative properties.

 When elected county councils were established in 1889, rather than have a single Yorkshire County Council, each of the three ridings was made an administrative county with its own county council, and the eight larger towns and cities of Bradford, Halifax, Huddersfield, Hull, Leeds, Middlesbrough, Sheffield and York were made county boroughs, independent from the county councils.